markbeep/Disco-C/README.md

 - **docs**: Configuration files to automatically generate the wiki.
 - **tests**: Basic tests which don't really test a lot.

+## Problems
+- Currently it is possible for the cache to delete a message/channel/guild structure while the struct is still being used in another thread.
+This happens very rarely and only with small cache sizes, but it is possible.

 ## Progress
 - Interactions ![](https://progress-bar.dev/100/?title=4/4)
   - [x] Application Command Object